dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 #### What if all is not OK, and I see red and a lot of dependency explanations?

 Just in case try to run this again.

 ```shell
 docker exec -ti esmero-php bash -c "composer update -W"
 ```

-Sometimes the internet is a pokey place and remote servers time out, things are strange.
+Sometimes the internet is a pokey place and remote servers timeout, things are strange.
 Sometimes people skip steps (did you?)
 If after trying again and also self-doubting and retracing your steps, things are still strange, you might need to do some troubleshooting.

 Maybe you have custom modules that are NO longer Drupal 10.4 compatible?
-If so you may see errors.
-You should check each package website's (normally https://www.drupal.org/project/the_module_name) and check if there is a Drupal 10 compatible version.
+If so, you may see errors.
+You should check each package website's (normally https://www.drupal.org/project/the_module_name) to see if there is a Drupal 10 compatible version.

 If so run: